 Nearly everyone has triggers that prompt emotional eating.
 For some, it could be a bad day at work.
 For others, it could be the desire to celebrate something.

-After weight loss surgery, eating too much can damage your surgery.
+But for those who have undergone weight loss surgery, eating too much can damage their recovery.
 It’s especially important for post-bariatric patients to develop a strategy to cope with the emotions that lead to overeating.

 Tip #1: Minimize stress